 Illustration by Victoria Fernandez.

-What Does Hygge Mean?
+What Does Hygge Really Mean?

-Coziness Continued: Gezelligheid
+Cozy Words Continued: Gezelligheid

 In the Netherlands, the Dutch have one of their own cozy words: gezelligheid.
-It’s quite similar to hygge, but it means being somewhere with people, visiting someone or doing something with others that makes you feel at ease.
+It’s quite similar to hygge, but it means being somewhere with nice people, visiting someone or doing something with others that makes you feel at ease.
 The concept of gezelligheid can also be used to generally describe a cozy atmosphere or a feeling of comfort.

 Ikigai, The Japanese Meaning Of Life